-The report recognises that "it is the responsibility of the EAP to confirm this list and to motivate in the assessment report, the reason for not including any of the identified specialist study including the provision of photographic evidence of the footprint situation.
+The report recognises that "it is the responsibility of the EAP to confirm this list and to motivate in the assessment report, the reason for not including any of the identified specialist study including the provision of photographic evidence of the footprint situation."

-Table 2-2 outlines the specialist assessments that have been commissioned for the project based on the environmental sensitivities identified by the Screening Report.
+Table 2-2 outlines the specialist assessments have been commissioned for the project based on the environmental sensitivities identified by the Screening Report:

-Specialist Study Identified Specialist Study Commissioned Specialist and Report Reference Motivation Agricultural Impact Assessment Yes Johann Lanz N/A Landscape/Visual Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Archaeological and Cultural Heritage Impact Assessment Yes Beyond Heritage N/A Palaeontology Impact Assessment Yes Beyond Heritage N/A Terrestrial Biodiversity Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Aquatic Biodiversity Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Bats Impact Assessment Yes Inkululeko Wildlife Services N/A Avian Impact Assessment Yes Andrew Husted N/A Civil Aviation Assessment No N/A According to the DFFE Screening Tool Report, civil aviation is regarded as having low sensitivity.
+Specialist Study Identified Specialist Study Commissioned Specialist and Report Reference Motivation Agricultural Impact Assessment Yes Johann Lanz N/A Landscape/Visual Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Archaeological and Cultural Heritage Impact Assessment Yes Beyond Heritage N/A Palaeontology Impact Assessment Yes Beyond heritage N/A Terrestrial Biodiversity Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Aquatic Biodiversity Impact Assessment Yes WSP Group Africa (Pty) Ltd N/A Avian Impact Assessment (inclusive of Vulture Theme) Yes Andrew Husted N/A Bats Impact Assessment Yes Inkululeko Wildlife Services N/A Civil Aviation Assessment No N/A According to the DFFE Screening Tool Report, civil aviation is regarded as having low sensitivity.
 No major or other types of civil aviation aerodromes will be impacted by the proposed development.
 Therefore, a compliance statement is not required as per the protocol specifications.
 Nevertheless, the relevant Authorities have been included on the project stakeholder database.
-As of the 1st of May 2021, Air Traffic
+As of the 1st of May 2021, Air Traffic and Navigation Services (ATNS) has been appointed as the new Obstacle application Service Provider for Windfarms and later Solar Plants.
+Their responsibility would pertain to the assessments,

-Table 2-2 - Specialist Studies identified by the DFFE Screening Tool
+Table 2-2 - Si necialist Studies : identified by the DFFF S creening Tool poolanot otaalot